mustakshif/Asri/README_en_US.md

 ## Plans

 * Adapt to mobile platform.
-* Optimize the display of tags on top of the document page.
 * Continuous performance improvement.
 * Optimize database element styles.
 * Optimize flashcards styles.